Labeling events

 Participants RSVP to the event, held on Discord or in-person.

 Organizers reach out to participants: "Thank you for signing up to label data sources!
-If you have not already, please .
-You will also need to to access our labeling interface.
+If you have not already, please create a PDAP account here.
+I will create a free Retool account so you can use the labeling interface.
 Please let me know if you would like to find data for a particular place or topic area, or if you have any questions.
 Otherwise, we'll see you at the event!"

 Organizers give participants the appropriate permissions in the back-end.